gtsifrikas/Droste/README.md

 ## Introduction

-RxCache is a lightweight composable cache library which leverates RxSwift's `Observable` for it's API.
+RxCache is a lightweight composable cache library which leverages RxSwift's `Observable` for it's API.

 - [Example usage](#example-usage)
 - [Features](#features)